x3dom/pipeline/README.rst

 ============
 The following publications describe this system further:

-* A. Aderhold, Y. Jung, K. Wilkosinska, D. Fellner, "Distributed 3D model optimization for the Web with the Common Implementation Framework for Online Virutal Museums" in *Proceedings Digital Hertiage Conference 2013*, t.b.p.
+* A. Aderhold, K. Wilkosinska, Y. Jung, D. Fellner, “Distributed 3D model optimization for the Web with the Common Implementation Framework for Online Virtual Museums” in Proceedings Digital Heritage 2013, volume 2, pages 719-726.
+IEEE & Eurographics.

 * K. Wilkosinska, A. Aderhold, H. Graf, and Y. Jung, "Towards a common implementation framework for online virtual museums" in *Proceedings HCI